Study Abroad Program Overview

 early July to late June

-UC students live on campus in shared rooms.
-You can also make arrangements to live off campus.
+.
+Fall and spring term students live in Dialogue House.
+You may also make arrangements to live off campus.
+More information on housing

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing; and information about the intensive language program (if applicable).